zacharyp/sd3.5/README.md

 # Stable Diffusion 3.5

-Inference-only tiny reference implementation of SD3.5 and SD3 - everything you need for simple inference using SD3.5/SD3, excluding the weights files.
+Inference-only tiny reference implementation of SD3.5 and SD3 - everything you need for simple inference using SD3.5/SD3, as well as the SD3.5 Large ControlNets, excluding the weights files.

 Contains code for the text encoders (OpenAI CLIP-L/14, OpenCLIP bigG, Google T5-XXL) (these models are all public), the VAE Decoder (similar to previous SD models, but 16-channels and no postquantconv step), and the core MM-DiT (entirely new).
-Additionally contains code for the SD3.5 Large ControlNets.

 Note: this repo is a reference library meant to assist partner organizations in implementing SD3.5/SD3.
 For alternate inference, use [Comfy](https://github.com/comfyanonymous/ComfyUI).